No one wants to think that they'll get cancer someday. However, the numbers tell a different, more sobering story:

 - Have limited savings

-- Have no emergency fund
+- Don't have an emergency fund

 - Have a Medicare Advantage (MA) plan (you may want supplemental cancer insurance if you have a $0 MA premium plan)